-Dr. Ragland attend medical school at the University of Arkansas College of Medicine.
+Dr. Ragland attended medical school at the University of Arkansas College of Medicine.
 He completed his internship and residency at the University of Texas Medical Branch in Galveston, Texas.
-He is a member of the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, The American Medical Association, The Tennessee Medical Association and the Tennessee Neurosurgical Association.
+He is a member of the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, The American Medical Association, The Tennessee Medical Association, and the Tennessee Neurosurgical Association.

-Dr. Jennifer Gentry Savage is a board eligible neurological surgeon and is fellowship trained in pediatric neurosurgery.
+Dr. Jennifer Gentry Savage is a board-certified neurological surgeon and is fellowship-trained in pediatric neurosurgery.
 She has joined Neurosurgical Associates in September 2014.
 Currently, Dr. Savage is associated with East Tennessee Children’s Hospital, University of Tennessee Medical Center.

 Dr. Savage earned her medical degree from the University of Texas Health Science Center.
 She completed her residency at University of Texas Health Science Center and her fellowship at University of Indiana School of Medicine.
 Dr. Savage’s writing has been published in books, journals, and abstract pieces.
 She is also a member of the American Association of Neurological Surgeons and Congress of Neurological Surgery.
 Neurosurgical Associates is proud to have her as a member of our staff.